dorota-alina/Tic-tac-toe/index.md

 ## About Tic-Tac-Toe

-Tic-Tac-Toe (aka noughts and crosses or Xs and Os) is a paper-and-pencil game that requires two players taking turns filling in the fields in the 3x3 grid with Xs or Os.
+Tic-Tac-Toe (aka *noughts and crosses* or *Xs and Os*) is a paper-and-pencil game that requires two players to take turns filling in the fields in the 3x3 grid with Xs or Os.
 The winner is a player who puts down three same marks in a horizontal, vertical, or diagonal row.
 There are a number of Tic-Tac-Toe variants, such as Ultimate Tic-Tac-Toe, 3D Tic-Tac-Toe, or Wild Tic-Tac-Toe.

 ## Before you start

+* Find one person to play with.
+* Prepare a pensil (or something else you can use for putting down X/O marks on the board) and a piece of paper (or something that you can use for drawing your grid and marks).
+* With the other player, decide who is going to take the firs turn: a player using Os or a player using Xs.
+* With the other player, decide who of you is going to use Xs and who is going to use Os.

 ## Let's play

 ### Rules of the game

-### Player's actions
+Here are Tic-Tac-Toe player's actions:

+1. When your turn comes, mark a selected field in the grid with your symbol (X or O).
+2. Continue until one of you puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means he/she wins.
+3. Winner can cross out the lucky row stampling the grid as closed.

 #### Check out a sample round

 ![example](example.jpg)

 ## Game over

+The game can complete with a win/lose or a draw.

+> Tic-Tac-Toe is a solved game: It's possible to predict a draw if both players follow best possible playing scenarions.

 ## Tips and tricks